smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 # Self Joins

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Self-joins in SQL is a type of join operation where a table is joined with itself.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Self-joins in SQL is a join operation where a table is joined with itself.
 In a self-join, a table is aliased to give it a different name and then used twice in the same query, once as the left table and once as the right table.
 The join conditions in a self-join specify how to relate the rows of a table to itself.
-Self-joins can be used to compare rows within a table, to create subsets of data based on certain conditions, or to combine information from multiple rows within a single table.
+Self-joins can be used to compare rows within a table, create subsets of data based on certain conditions, or combine information from multiple rows within a table.
 The result of a self-join is a new table that contains the combined data from the two instances of the original table.
-Self-joins can be useful when working with hierarchical data, or when you need to analyze data based on relationships within a table.
+Self-joins can be useful when working with hierarchical data or when you need to analyze data based on relationships within a table.

 ----------------------------------------------------